refayasdta/Prem-Engine/README.md

 Prem Engine is a self-contained Premier League forecasting and match-simulation application that runs on your own computer.
-It synchronizes fixtures and results, forecasts scores and match outcomes with the approved Phase 7 model, creates a saved simulation when a user presses Play, and compares those predictions with real results.
+It synchronizes fixtures and results, forecasts scores and match outcomes with the approved Optimatch model, creates a saved simulation when a user presses Play, and compares those predictions with real results.
 Each installation owns its database, models, and simulation history; no Prem Engine cloud account or hosted server is required.